— Process · 6 min read · 2026-02-18

 Where design-build shines

 • Cost predictability from day one.
 Because the builder is in the room while the drawings are being made, cost shows up in the design from the first sketch.
-You don’t design for six months only to get bids $200k over budget.

 • Faster overall timeline.
 Design and pre-construction overlap, permitting is coordinated with ordering, and the field team is in the loop before the drawings are final.
-Typical DB projects finish 15–25% faster than the equivalent DBB path.

 • One throat to choke when something goes wrong.
 And something always goes wrong.
 With DB, it’s one person’s problem to solve, not a finger-pointing exercise between two firms.